-On the brink of a new decade, as the radical 1960s turns to the 1970s, seventeen-year-old Sam Stein is about to grow up in a hurry.
-Raised in a cushy Long Island suburb where his parents consign him to the care of Tutu Carter, their live-in housekeeper, Sam is learning uncomfortable truths about his place and privilege in his relationship with Tutu and in the world.
-When he stumbles into a New Year's party and meets firebrand Kim Goodman, his life is changed forever.
-In short order, he falls in love and flees with her to the drug-soaked East Village of Manhattan, and gets swept up in the revolutionary political movements of the time.
+On the brink of a new decade, as the radical 1960s give way to the turbulent 1970s, seventeen-year-old Sam Stein is about to grow up in a hurry.
+Born in a cushy Long Island suburb and consigned by his parents to the care of their live-in housekeeper, Tutu Carter, Sam learned to sense, but never truly face, uncomfortable truths about his place and privilege in the world.
+When he stumbles into a New Year's party and meets firebrand Kim Goodman, Sam’s life is changed forever.

 “Laskin’s narrative captures it all—the fervor, the drugs, the sex, the politics, the magic, the tragedy of the 60s and 70s and most of all the angst of that wonderful, terrible time.
 A fun, transporting, and evocative read.” —Daniel James Brown, New York Times bestselling author of The Boys in the Boat